Tehforsch/unsafe_dbg/README.md

 deeply_nested_generic_function(&"hi".to_owned());
 ```

-Here is another thing that wont't work (a `dyn T` is nothing like a `T`, so there is no reason to expect this to work):
+Here is another thing that won't work (a `dyn T` is nothing like a `T`, so there is no reason to expect this to work):

 ```rust should_panic
 use unsafe_dbg::unsafe_dbg;